I want to attach my Amazon Elastic Block Store (EBS) volume to my Amazon Elastic Compute Cloud (Amazon EC2) instance, but it fails.

 Resolution

-Your EC2 instance and EBS volume are in different Availability Zones
+Your Amazon EC2 instance and Amazon EBS volume are in different Availability Zones

 The device name that you specified is already in use

-When you attach a volume to an instance, you provide a device name for the volume that Amazon EC2 uses.
-Amazon EC2 doesn't allow you to use duplicate device names.
-If the device name is already in use, then the operation fails with the following error:
+When you attach a volume to an instance, you provide a device name for the volume that EC2 uses.
+You can't use duplicate device names.
+If the device name is already in use, then the operation fails with the error message: "Invalid value '/dev/abc' for unixDevice.
+Attachment point /dev/abc is already in use".

-To resolve this error, choose a different device name.
+To resolve this issue, choose a different device name.
 For more information, see Device names for volumes on Amazon EC2 instances.

-Sometimes, if a volume is forcefully detached from an EC2 instance, then the block device driver might continue to use the device name.
-Therefore, you can't use the device name for that volume.
-You must choose a different device name, or reboot the instance.
+If you forcefully detach a volume from an EC2 instance, then the block device driver might continue to use the device name.
+Then, you can't use the device name for the volume, and you must choose a different device name or reboot the instance.

 For more information, see Detach an Amazon EBS volume from an Amazon EC2 instance.